mikedilger/backsnap/README.txt

 FEATURES

 * Backups traverse the network to a backup server.
-* Snapshots are taken daily.
+* Snapshots are taken as often as you run the program, and rotated.
-* EIGHT full backups are kept, in a kind of exponential backoff (using the Towers of Hanoi strategy).
-You always have yesterday, and the oldest one ranges from 65-128 days old.
+* EIGHT full snapshots are kept, in a kind of exponential backoff (using the Towers of Hanoi strategy).
+You always have the last, and the oldest one ranges from 65-128 days old.
 * Even though 8 snapshots are kept, the storage required is much less than 8-fold of the original media, because hard links are used for files in common.
-* The snapshots are live NFS mounted read-only, so recovery is simply a matter of rooting around in those directories and finding what you want.
+* The snapshots can be NFS mounted read-only, so recovery is simply a matter of rooting around in those directories and finding what you want.
 * Uses only standard unix commands
-* The backup server does NOT get root access on every machine it backs up, because the process is driven from the machine being backed up (push, not pull).
-  CAVEATS:  While the avoids the catastrophe of a backup-server compromise
-            compromizing the entire network, it does enable the much more likely scenerio of your backup server being compromised if any of your network is compromised.
-It also makes it possible to adversely schedule backups in collision for resources.
-I think I need to turn this around.
+* The backup can be either push or pull; one machine requires access to the other if backups are over the network.

 FUTURE IDEAS